Tri-County area reports new COVID-19 cases

 — McKean County has 34 total cases and one death related to COVID-19.

-According to the DOH, Jefferson County has reported a new resident case with three facilities with cases; seven residents and five employees.
+According to the DOH, Jefferson County has three facilities with cases; six residents and six employees.
 Clearfield County has four facilities with cases; two residents, and three employees.
 Elk County has one facility with cases; one resident and seven employees.
 No deaths have been reported from any of these facilities, the DOH reported.